 In the graph at left, the white bars represent pre-exercise anandamide, while the black bars indicate post-fast run levels.
 You can see that both humans and dogs experience a spike in the pleasurable brain chemicals following a high-intensity run.
 Ferrets not so much.

 Interestingly, the same surge in pleasurable potions wasn’t observed after the 30-minute treadmill walks in any species.
 It really is a runner’s high, not a “walker’s buzz.”

 The runner’s high is an important evolutionary tool because it encourages certain species to push harder, run longer or search farther.
 Even if you’re tired or hungry, you need to keep going, and then you have to do it all over again.
-If there was no reward system for these grueling efforts, chances are that humans would have been replaced at the top of the food chain by bears — or my
+If there was no reward system for these grueling efforts, chances are that humans would have been replaced at the top of the food chain by bears — or my cats.

 Many endurance athletes have a hard time recollecting specific pain or suffering during long events, which is probably similar to the amnestic effect that the hormone oxytocin has on childbirth.
 It’s been said that if women could remember the pain of childbirth, they’d never have another child.
 I’m guessing that’s why I continue to do Ironman events, and why my forefathers got up each morning and set out to find food and avoid death.

 Since man and dog co-evolved, it was beneficial that we both “enjoyed” roaming farther and hunting harder.
 We are a perfect pair when it comes to collaborating in the wild.
 To me, this study simply validates why dogs became man’s best friend and humans became cat’s best servant.